daooshee/QuadPrior/README.md

 On NVIDIA GeForce RTX 4090, setting 4 batches per GPU takes 20GB memory for each GPU.
 We use 2 GPUs to train the framework.

 If you want to train from scratch, please set `resume_path=''`.
 Currently it continues training from `checkpoints/COCO-final.ckpt`.

+For evaluating the trained checkpoint, you might need to adjust the code for loading the checkpoint.
+Please refer to this [issue](https://github.com/daooshee/QuadPrior/issues/2) for more details.

 -------